pokt-network/poktroll/docusaurus/docs/protocol/claim_and_proof_lifecycle.md

 :::warning

 This part of the documentation is just an initial draft and requires deep understanding of the Pocket Network protocol.
-It is currently not intended to be exhaustive or easily approachable to all readers.
+It is currently aiming to just be a reference and not provide a coherent narrative that is easily accessible to all readers.

-TODO(@Olshansk): Update this doc with the relevant governance params once added.
+TODO(@Olshansk): Iterate on this doc & link to governance params.

 :::